-During the speaking role-play situation, you can never be sure how the interlocutor is going to respond.
-They are English teachers playing the role as patients or carers and you will have to be prepared for all kinds of unexpected responses, including emotional and aggressive reactions, which are quite common in real-life situations in hospitals.
-Usually, under these extreme conditions, many doctors and nurses can be too overwhelmed to come up with a response but here’s how your ‘acting skills’ might save you below.
+During the speaking role-play, you can never be sure how the interlocutor is going to respond.
+They are English teachers playing the role of patients or carers.
+Preparation is the key to all kinds of unexpected responses.
+Including emotional and aggressive reactions.
+That is quite common in real-life situations in hospitals.
+Usually, many doctors and nurses can be too overwhelmed to come up with a response.
+But here’s how your ‘acting skills’ might save you below.

 We will delve deeper into the actor/actress concept and start being more creative.
-For example, there was a previous OET medicine role play card for doctors about asthma where a boy called Matthew had just been diagnosed with asthma.
-The parent become emotionally unstable after being informed of Matthew’s diagnosis, and they were in denial, and extremely worried that Matthew was going to have these debilitating effects forever.
-Your job in this role-play is to empathise with them, show understanding, make them feel reassured and put them in a place of calm.
+For example, there was a previous OET medicine role play card for doctors about asthma.
+A boy called Matthew had just been diagnosed with asthma.
+The parent becomes emotionally unstable after finding out Matthew’s condition.
+And they were in denial, and extremely worried.
+They think that Matthew was going to have these debilitating effects forever.
+Your job in this role-play is to empathise with them.
+You need to show understanding, try to make them feel reassured and put them in a place of calm.

-On the actor/actress theme, you could say something like: “I absolutely understand your situation.
-My brother was diagnosed just like Matthew a few days prior, he/she was also worried stressed.
+On the actor/actress theme, you could say something like: “I understand your situation.
+My brother was diagnosed like Matthew a few days prior, he/she was also worried stressed.
 I just want to let you know that he/she was able to cope with it and I understand what you’re going through.
-I absolutely know how you’re feeling right now.”
-You are essentially introducing new information that was not in the roleplay card in order to achieve your task of calming them down.
+I know how you’re feeling right now.”
+You are introducing new information that was not in the roleplay card to achieve your task of calming them down.
 And this is especially useful when dealing with emotionally unstable patients/carers.

 I hope this article was helpful to you today.
 Make sure you download our FREE three-part video series from our website